juliangiuca/tracker/README.md

 This is essentially a hax around how Gif's work.
 They don't define how large they are, so we can start a gif, then send over an infinite number of frames, and the image is still valid.

+#### Why is there Ruby in your Node?
+Capistrano for deployment.
+It works.
+Deal with it.

 ### License
 MIT license.